HypothesisWorks/hypothesis/docs/data.rst

 full blown raw SearchStrategy interface to experience the full power of Hypothesis.

-As mentioned, this is not a public API.
-If you use this API your code may break between minor version updates and I won't feel bad about it.

-The API is defined and relatively well commented in `strategies.py <https://github.com/DRMacIver/hypothesis/blob/master/src/hypothesis/searchstrategy/strategies.py>`_ and there is `a worked example available here <https://github.com/DRMacIver/hypothesis/blob/master/examples/bintree.py>`_.
+This is only semi-public API, meaning that it may break between minor versions but will not break in patch versions, but it should be considered relatively stable and most minor versions won't break it.

+.. autoclass:: SearchStrategy
+  :members: produce_parameter, produce_template, reify, simplifiers, basic_simplify,
+    full_simplify, to_basic, from_basic